Should PR people be loyal advocates for clients?

 The obvious answer is yes.
-How can you be persuasive with others if you yourself aren’t convince of a brand’s worth?
+How can you be persuasive with others if you yourself aren’t convinced of a brand’s worth?
 But is there such a thing as too much client allegiance?

 Most agency PR people have similar stories.
 It’s good business for a PR agency team to be indoctrinated in the language, culture, and brand lore of a client.
 Yet one reason brands bring on agencies is that they’re relatively objective.
 And most PR teams have worked across many different brands and categories, so they can offer valuable advice based on a blend of familiarity, experience, and impartiality.
 I recall being enraged watching members of Congress take energy drink marketers to task for allegedly pushing their products on kids, then realizing that, contrary to what my client believed, it was really not being as responsible as everyone thought.
 Sometimes perception truly is reality.

 Here are some things to keep in mind for an agency rep who needs to balance client loyalty with objectivity.

 Every media relations pro knows that an agency person who misleads a reporter has probably lost a contact forever.
 The same holds true with clients, partners, and internal bosses.
 In the agency world, we serve many masters, so it’s more difficult than it appears to be straightforward with everyone involved.
 Yet it’s essential to serve as an honest broker, especially when things are unclear or difficult.
 People-pleasers don’t really serve their clients in the end.

 Be a two-way channel

 Just as it’s important for communications pros to represent their clients’ value (and values!) to members of the press, we should also function in the other way — as a channel for senior management at client companies to get feedback from media and influencers like industry analysts.
 That’s how you build credibility with all audiences.